 If the answer to any of these questions is no, please consider a different breeder or seller.

 If you are concerned about the animal's welfare, please report the matter to our team so we can investigate and take the necessary actions.
-You should also report your concerns directly to the local council as they have the authority to inspect the premises if there are any welfare concerns, and can take further action if required.
-For serious welfare and / or cruelty issues, please contact the RSPCA immediately.
+You should also report your concerns directly to the local council, as they have the authority to inspect the premises if there are any welfare concerns and can take further action if required.
+For serious welfare and/or cruelty issues, please contact the RSPCA immediately.

 Did this answer your question?